-However, the design of Tracker #2 forces the user to hold the “carving edge” perpendicular to the surface being carved and then push (force) the edge of the blade through the material instead of allowing it to slice the material; therefore increasing the amount of work required to remove said material because the hooked transition between the “carving blade” and the “chopping blade” precludes this type of action.
+However, the design of Tracker #2 forces the user to hold the “carving edge” perpendicular to the surface being carved and then push (force) the edge of the blade through the material instead of allowing it to slice the material.
+As a result, the amount of work required to remove said material is increased because the hooked transition between the “carving blade” and the “chopping blade” precludes this type of action.

 However, due to the design of the Tracker #2, the extreme angle on the sweep of the blade causes the majority of the force generated by swinging the knife to be deflected into a slicing motion which causes the blade to slide along the edge of the sweep rather than directing said force into a proper chopping action.

-So, in conclusion, while I do believe that the Tom Brown Tracker #2 is a interesting design and a well made knife from a famous, and obviously highly experienced, outdoorsman, the designer’s opinion of what constitutes a proper survival knife is drastically different from my own opinion for the reasons that I stated above.
-Thus, it seems to me that this knife would serve better as a hunting knife than it would as a dedicated survival knife
+So, in conclusion, while I do believe that the Tom Brown Tracker #2 is a interesting design and a well made knife from a famous, and obviously highly experienced, outdoorsman, the designer’s opinion of what constitutes a proper survival knife is drastically different from my own.
+(Check out the reasons that I stated above).